rhiaro/Social-APIs-Brainstorming/socialapi.md

 ## Profiles

 The subject of a profile document can be a person, persona, organisation, bot, location, ...whatever.
 Each profile document MUST have a globally unique identifier (HTTP URI).
 Performing a `GET` on a profile document SHOULD return a JSON object containing attributes of the subject of the profile; MAY return objects the subject has created, such as an ActivityStreams `Collection`; and SHOULD return at least one link to a stream of content (see [discovery](#discovery)).
-The JSON representation of a profile document MAY be embedded in an HTML representation (eg. an `h-card`).
+The JSON representation of a profile document MAY be embedded in an HTML representation (eg. via Microformats (`h-card`) or RDFa).

 ### Authorization